We treasure our magnificent surroundings here in Wales and strive to give our children and grandchildren a bright, optimistic future.

 There are many simple ways to make simple changes that don’t really impact your lifestyle but can make a big difference in the long run:

-- Buy cotton-rich clothing rather than synthetic which contain plastic fibres and wash your clothes at 30 degrees C when possible.
+- Buy cotton-rich clothing rather than synthetic, which contains plastic fibres and wash your clothes at 30 degrees C when possible.

 - Line dry clothes rather than using a tumble dryer.